aaronstarov/kindred.web/build_details.md

 The build process creates both development and production versions, where the dev version remains unminified for straight-forward debugging.
 You can see these in the **build/** directory.

+Files that are named with a **.dev.js** extension will only be included in the dev version.